23navin/23navin.github.io/_projects/CubeSTEP-Payload.md

     </div>
 </div>

 Note: Images on this website get compressed which makes this schematic hard to read.
-If you want to see it as a PDF, you can see it on GitHub[(link)](https://github.com/23navin/CubeSTEP-payload-pcb/blob/main/Schematic.pdf).
+If you want to see it as a PDF, its also on GitHub[(link)](https://github.com/23navin/CubeSTEP-payload-pcb/blob/main/Schematic.pdf).

 The satellite is built on the PC/104-Plus spec which has requirements for the PCB's outline, mounting holes, and bus connector.
 This was my first time designing a PCB so I am sure that it could be done better.
 I'd definitely want to revisit this project in the future to see if there are any glaring mistakes.